jracevedob/low-latency-data-compression/README.md

 ## Quick Start

 ### Hardware
-This work has been carried out using the Xilinx's ZCU104 Moulti-processor System-on-Chip.
+This work has been carried out using the Xilinx's ZCU104 Multi-processor System-on-Chip.

 ### Software
 For the development and implementation of the hardware accelerators, we employed Xilinx Vitis AI and Vivado 2020.2 as Software Development Kit (SDK).
 The algorithm was firstly written in Python and benchmarked in